-Americans ate an estimated 1.3 billion chicken wings during last year’s Super Bowl Sunday (that’s four for every man, woman, and child in the United States), many of them drenched in Buffalo sauce.
+Americans ate an estimated 1.33 billion chicken wings during 2017’s Super Bowl weekend (that’s about four for every man, woman, and child in the United States), many of them drenched in Buffalo sauce.
 We love these perennially popular snacks as much as the next person, but eating a plateful of wings isn’t the only way to get your spicy sauce fix.

 Buffalo sauce – a combination of hot sauce, butter, cayenne pepper, and other ingredients – is also the perfect accompaniment to a huge variety of foods, from beef to veggies to seitan.
 Whether you’re bored with wings or just can’t get enough heat in your food, here are seven recipes featuring Buffalo sauce.